sparktsang/sparktsang.github.io/_posts/preach.md

 *Your lack of respect is not contributing to the partnership and also not to your profit.*
 *I suggest you should find something you see value in to sell.
 Something you have real confidence in.*

 His psychologist friend tried to mediate.
 But it was over.
-I had tried to sell my sacred texts in the marketplace.
-And I had discovered that in this market, the only thing for sale was the soul of the seller.
-I had learned, in the most painful way possible, that in a world without a shared mechanism for verifying truth, every attempt at collaboration is just a prelude to betrayal.
+I had tried to bring my sacred texts to the marketplace, believing we could at least agree on the value of gold.
+But I had discovered that in this market, the only thing for sale was the soul of the seller.
+And mine was not on the table.

 <!--Finale: The Birth of an Epistemic Island-->
 My revolution had failed.
 I had walked away from the market of trust, my hands empty, my heart filled with a quiet, chilling clarity.